Prince Wolf

-Prince Wolf (Danish: Ulv Kongesøn) is a Danish fairy tale collected by Svend Grundtvig in his book Danske Folkeaeventyr.
-It is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband.
+Prince Wolf (Danish: Ulv Kongesøn) is a Danish fairy tale collected by Svend Grundtvig in his book Danske Folkeaeventyr, about a human princess that marries a man under an animal curse to be a wolf, breaks the secret about his identity and has to search for him, eventually finding him at the house of the witch that cursed him, where she is forced to perform difficult tasks for her.

+The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a heroine marries a supernatural husband in animal shape, loses him, and has to seek him out.
+It is also classified in the international Aarne-Thompson-Uther Index as tale type 425B, "Son of the Witch", thus distantly related to the Graeco-Roman myth of Cupid and Psyche.
 Tales with similar motifs and elements are found across Denmark and Scandinavia (Norway, Sweden and Iceland).